High-Alert Medications

 100

-Describe the quality of high-alert medications?
+Describe the quality of high-alert medications

-What are those with a heightened risk of causing significant harm when used in error
+Those with a heightened risk of causing significant harm when used in error

 100

-Purpose of Independent Double Check (IDC)
+What is the purpose of an Independent Double Check (IDC)

 100